GeoNet/bucketFTP/ftpserver_s3/README.md

 server running on localhost at port 3000: `ftp -p localhost 3000`
 * You can then use the FTP client (eg: command line ftp or FileZilla) to put/get/cd/mkdir/rename/del files and directories on S3.

+## Building and running from Docker

+* Install and test Docker on your system.
+* build the docker container using the script (on systems supporting bash): `./build.sh`.
+This builds in the Alpine Go container and creates a new scratch based container containing the FTP server executable and ssl certs required by the AWS SDK.
+* it should report something similar to "Successfully built b5245065b234"
+* run the container with the command `docker run -p21:21 --env-file env.list -it b5245065b234`, using the name of the container you just built as the last argument.
+This will run the server in a terminal with stderr/stdout being printed to the screen.
+* The only exposed port is port 21 (the default FTP port).
+All connections must be in passive mode.
+* This container can be pushed to any docker repo or run from Amazon's container service or any other cloud service that runs docker containers.

 ## Important Notes